 - Rethink existing recruiting and hiring processes – diverse interview panels will help recruiters hold each other accountable.
 Data-based reporting can help keep recruiters on track to their diversity goals.

 - An applicant tracking system (ATS) also helps reduce bias by utilizing a specific set of metrics in recruitment.
 By utilizing artificial intelligence and relying on data, you eliminate the risk of human bias.
-This can be done through key features like anonymous feedback, filters powered by AI algorithms, and the ability to “hide” specific demographic data.

 6. Standing Out in a Volatile Market